-While Germany has long been an attractive country for expats to live, work and study, retiring in Germany is still a fairly new idea unlike in nearby countries such as France, Spain and Portugal.
+While Germany has long been an attractive country for working expats, retiring in Germany is still a fairly new idea unlike in nearby countries such as France, Spain, and Portugal.
 The popularity of retirement in Germany, however, is increasing and it’s not hard to see why.

 German consistently scores well for quality of life and healthcare, which are important factors for those planning on retiring to Germany, securing a place in the top 10 in the 2016 Natixis Global Retirement Index (GRI).
+It’s also a country full of beautiful destinations and a convenient location from which to visit your grandchildren abroad.
 But before you start your preparations for German retirement, it’s important to have a clear view of what’s involved and their implications.
-Is retiring to Germany for you?
+Is retiring in Germany for you?